-Letters to…My Coven was chosen to explore the ways in which we connect with one another; the modern day feminist magic which interconnects women around the world.
+Letters to…My Coven was chosen to explore the ways in which we connect with one another – the modern day feminist magic which interconnects women around the world.

 Letters to… My Body Hair

 Letters to… My Body Hair was chosen to celebrate body hair.
-Whether it’s the absence of, or the abundance of, we wanted to hear about it.
+Whether it was the absence or the abundance of it, we wanted to hear about it.

-We received a wide range of letters, many hilarious and lots poetic in their content.
+We received a wide range of letters, many hilarious and others poetic in their content.
 The letter chosen was from Karla Ptacek.
 We felt this letter fully encompassed the journey of body hair.

 Letters to… the Woman in Charge

-Letters to… my period
+Letters to… My Period

 Everyone has a period story, but we don’t often share them openly.
-‘Letters to my period’ was an opportunity for anyone to tell us their story and for it to be shared with the ambition of encouraging conversation about periods, and the many connecting issues, from period poverty to reproductive health and wellbeing.
+Letters to… My Period was an opportunity for anyone to tell their story, with the ambition of encouraging more conversation about periods, and the many connected issues – from period poverty to reproductive health and wellbeing.

 Stellar Quines filmed Kerri Clarence‘s letter to her period which talks about their relationship from their first meeting to motherhood, and her feelings and experiences connected to this.
 We launched on International Women’s Day.